KAUACOMK/KAUACOMK/README.md

   ## 💡 About me
   🇧🇷 **Brazilian**

-🧠 Studying Programming and Systems Development
+🧠 Academic in Systems Analysis and Development
 🎯 Focus on Full-Stack
 💻 Currently learning C#/R/HTML/CSS/JS
 </div>